Frnn4268/sso-rbac-auth-system/crm/README.md

-# Authentication Service - Service A
+# Authentication Service - CRM

 This is an authentication service built with Express, Redis, and dotenv.
 It provides middleware for token validation and role-based authorization.